Destruction of Psara: Massacre

 Map of the Ottoman attack on 20 and 21 June 1824.
 The island measures between 7 and 8 km in its greatest length and width.

-On 20 June 1824, the island was invaded by the Ottomans under the command of Kapudan Pasha Koca Hüsrev Mehmed.

 The resistance of the Psariots ended the next day with a last stand at the town's old fort of Palaiokastro (alternative name Mavri Rachi, literally "Black Ridge").
 Hundreds of soldiers and also women and children had taken refuge there when an Ottoman force of stormed the fort.
 The refugees first threw a white flag with the words "Freedom or Death" (Greek: "Ἐλευθερία ἤ Θάνατος").
 Then, the moment the Turks entered the fort, the local Antonios Vratsanos lit a fuse to the gunpowder stock, in an explosion that killed the town's inhabitants along with their enemies — thus remaining faithful to their flag up to their death.
 A French officer who heard and saw the explosion compared it to a volcanic eruption of Mount Vesuvius.